Yours is a rich and fascinating culture which we despise."

 - Also, having his family terrorized by actual white supremacist misogynistic skinheads makes him realize that he's not as racist as he thought he was.

-- In the Dragaera stories, Vlad Taltos hates Dragaerans and becomes an assassin so that he can get paid to brutalize them.
+- Vlad Taltos grew up as a second-class citizen in the Dragaeran Empire and was bullied by Dragaerans.
+He states repeatedly that he hates Dragaerans and becomes an assassin so that he can get paid to brutalize them.
 However as time goes on, he realizes that almost all of his genuine friends are Dragaerans, and he feels alienated from most of his own kind.
-This only gets worse over time, as he starts to learn that humans can also be bastards.

 - Speaker-To-Animals from Ringworld could stand out as a Proud Warrior Race Guy variation.
 Significantly, it's the name the Kzinti gave a diplomat.